 Example of lampas with lancé weft: Svezia lampas in pearl-ivory

 The result is a beautiful polychrome design with a three-dimensional effect that stands out clearly from the background, often embellished and illuminated by metal threads.
-The types of decorations are endless because they have followed the changes in style and fashion over the centuries.
-In our collection of lampas fabrics, we have selected original subjects in Renaissance, Baroque, Bizarre, and Art Nouveau styles, just to name a few.
+The possibilities for decorations are endless, as they have followed the changes in style and fashion over the centuries.
+In our collection of lampas fabrics, we have selected original Renaissance motifs, such as the Melograno lampas, Baroque motifs, such as the Giardinetto lampas, Byzarre motifs, i.e. the Paesaggio lampas, and Art Nouveau motifs, such as the Three Crowns lampas, designed by the Swedish artist Maja Sjöstrom.
+Among the most recent additions to the collection are the Persiano lampas and the Zebra lampas.

 Lampasso Melograno rosso | Tessitura Bevilacqua